Skip to main content

 How is the concentration of a lye determined?

-The concentration of lye can be determined in several ways.
+The concentration of lye can be determined in various ways.
 Some common methods are:

 Concentration measurements of bases are relevant in various fields and applications.
-These include, among others: Soap and detergent manufacturing, neutralization reactions, pH regulation, synthesis of chemicals, extraction processes, biomass digestion, wastewater treatment & corrosion protection.
+These include, among others: Soap and detergent manufacturing, neutralization reactions, pH regulation, chemical synthesis, extraction processes, biomass decomposition, wastewater treatment & corrosion protection.